-MODIFICATION OF PATE OF FEDERAL FINANCIAL PARTICIPATION IN STATE PROGRAMS OF AID TO NEEDY FAMILIES WITH CHILDREN AND AGED, BLIND, OR DISABLED INDIVIDUALS which have accured at the time such assignment is executed;
+MODIFICATION OF PATE OF FEDERAL FINANCIAL PARTICIPATION IN STATE PROGRAMS OF AID TO NEEDY FAMILIES WITH CHILDREN AND AGED, BLIND, OR DISABLED INDIVIDUALS

 Sec.
-6. (a)(1) Section 3(a) of the Social Security Act is amended by striking out clauses (1) and (2) and inserting in lieu thereof the following:

-"(1) in the case of any State, an amount equal to the Federal percentage (as defined in section 1101(a)(8)); of the total amount expended during such quarter as old-age assistance under the State plan;".
+6. (a)(1) Section 3(a) of the Social Security Act is amended by striking out clauses (1) and (2) and inserting in lieu thereof the following: "(1) in the case of any State, an amount equal to the Federal percentage (as defined in section 1101(a)(8)); of the total amount expended during such quarter as old-age assistance under the State plan;".